 The Hudson cable is entirely underground and underwater, using high voltage direct current (“HVDC”) technology.
 The route begins in Ridgefield, New Jersey, the site of the new Hudson converter station, where it interconnects with the PJM system at a PSE&G substation.
 The line follows existing railroad rights-of-way, through an inactive railroad tunnel to the edge of the Hudson River in Edgewater.
-It is then buried beneath the Hudson for approximately three miles to a landfall point near Pier 92 in Manhattan.
+It is then buried beneath the Hudson for approximately three-and-a-half miles to a landfall point near Pier 92 in Manhattan.
 The final stretch of cable is routed beneath the West Side Highway and ultimately into the ConEdison W. 49th Street Substation.

 The Project is developed by Hudson Transmission Partners, LLC (“HTP”), whose principals are responsible for the successful development, construction, and operation of the Neptune Regional Transmission System (“Neptune RTS”), a 65-mile undersea transmission link between PJM and Long Island.
 PowerBridge, LLC of Fairfield, Connecticut is the parent company for Hudson, Neptune, and West Point Transmission, another major infrastructure projects now in development.

 The Neptune RTS cable runs approximately 65 miles between Sayreville, New Jersey and New Cassel (North Hempstead) on Long Island, and serves the Long Island Power Authority (“LIPA”) with enough power for 600,000 homes.